Slovenian PrvaLiga

 The Slovenian PrvaLiga (Prva slovenska nogometna liga, /sl/), currently named Prva liga Telemach due to sponsorship reasons, also known by the abbreviation 1.
 SNL, is the top level of the Slovenian football league system.
 Contested by ten clubs, it operates on a system of promotion and relegation with the Slovenian Second League (2.
 SNL).
 Seasons typically run from July to May with each team playing 36 matches.

 The competition was founded in 1991, after Slovenia became an independent country.
 From 1920 until the end of the 1990–91 season, the Slovenian Republic League was a lower division within the Yugoslav league system, although the top Slovenian clubs usually competed in the highest levels of the Yugoslav league system.
 The league is governed by the Football Association of Slovenia.
 Celje and Maribor are the only two founding clubs that have never been relegated from the league since its foundation in 1991.

-47 clubs have competed since the inception of the PrvaLiga in 1991.
-Eight of them have won the title: Maribor (16), Gorica (4), Olimpija (4), Olimpija Ljubljana (4), Celje (2), Domžale (2), Koper (1), and Mura (1).
+48 clubs have competed since the inception of the PrvaLiga in 1991.
+Eight of them have won the title: Maribor (16), Gorica (4), Olimpija (4), Olimpija Ljubljana (4), Celje (3), Domžale (2), Koper (1), and Mura (1).
+Maribor are the competition's most successful club and the only Slovenian side to have reached the UEFA Champions League group stage, doing so in 1999–2000, 2014–15 and 2017–18.
+In 2025, Celje became the first Slovenian club to appear in the quarter-finals of a major UEFA competition when they reached the last eight of the 2024–25 UEFA Conference League.

 History

+Origins and formation (1991–1996)

-PrvaLiga trophy being lifted in celebration of Maribor's ninth league title in May 2011.
+PrvaLiga trophy being lifted after Maribor's ninth league title in 2011.

-The Slovenian First League (1.
-SNL) was established after Slovenia's independence in 1991 and initially consisted of 21 clubs in the inaugural season.
-Prior to that, Slovenian teams competed in the Yugoslav football league system.
-Olimpija, Maribor, and Nafta were the only Slovenian teams to play in the Yugoslav top division between 1945 and the breakup of Yugoslavia in 1991.
-While they were part of the Yugoslav football system, most Slovenian clubs competed for the title of regional champions in the Slovenian Republic League, the third tier of Yugoslav football.
+The Slovenian First League was established in 1991 following Slovenia's independence and the separation of the Football Association of Slovenia from the Yugoslav football authorities.
+Before independence, most Slovenian clubs competed in the Slovenian Republic League, while Olimpija, Maribor and Nafta were the only Slovenian clubs to appear in the Yugoslav First League after the Second World War.

+The inaugural 1991–92 season began in late August 1991 with 21 clubs, by far the largest field in the league's history.
+Olimpija, whose squad retained considerable experience from Yugoslav top-flight football, won the first championship and went on to take the first four PrvaLiga titles.
+During the inaugural season, Olimpija also recorded a 12–0 victory over Jadran Dekani, which remains the largest winning margin in the competition's history.

+The size and structure of the league changed rapidly during its early years.
+The field was reduced from 21 clubs to 18 and then 16, before the 1995–96 season became the first to feature ten teams.
+That season also ended Olimpija's opening dominance when Gorica won their first national championship.
+As of 2026, Celje and Maribor are the only clubs from the inaugural season to have remained continuously in the top flight.